Where to Discuss?

 }

-Let’s continue the rest.
-You may add your own favorite color scale.
+Feel free to continue with the rest.
+You can add your own favorite color scales.

 blueScale = {...}